Fruit Kabobs with Cream Cheese Greek Yogurt Dip

 Immediately, mix in the powdered sugar, Greek yogurt and vanilla until it is smooth.
 Cool in fridge.
 Sometimes I like to add things to the dip which could include things like crushed nuts or toffee.

-However, that does increase the caloric value, but if you add something like nuts it also increases the amount of protein and vitamin E. Vitamin E acts as an antibiotic and helps fight off free radicals, meaning it protects your cells.
+Doing so increases the caloric value, but if you add something like nuts it also increases the amount of protein and vitamin E. Vitamin E acts as an antibiotic and helps fight off free radicals, meaning it protects your cells.

-Making Christmas fruit kabobs
+Making Fruit kabobs

 The kabobs are the more tedious part of this holiday appetizer.
-If you are making kabobs you will want disposable spears.
+If you are making fruit kabobs you will want disposable spears.
 Cut and lay out all your food so it is ready to go.
 I like to use fruit with red and green Christmas colors like raspberries, grapes, strawberries, blueberries, kiwi, honeydew.
 These fruits tend to stay fresher a bit longer than others.
 However, if you like to use fruit that has been cut like apples, bananas, pineapple, melons and mangos the key is to put a bit of acid on them.

 Acid helps inactivate an enzyme to decrease the discoloration of the fruit.
 You can do this by dipping them in sprite or 1/3 part lemon juice and water.
 Fruit does better the fresher it is prepared so try to wait until just before the event to prepare.